If your rose bushes have clusters of little pink or green bugs, there’s a good chance you have an infestation of rose aphids.

 This natural oil contains compounds that repel and disrupt the feeding of aphids.

-To use neem oil on your rose bushes, mix a few drops of pure neem oil with water in a spray bottle.
-Start with 1 teaspoon of the oil per quart of water.
+Mix a few drops of pure neem oil with water in a spray bottle and use it on your rose bushes.
+Start with one teaspoon of the oil per quart of water.

 You can also add a teaspoon of liquid soap.
 Shake well to emulsify the oil and water.
-The soap helps the neem oil stick to the plant better.
+The soap helps the neem oil stick better to the plant.

 Spray this DIY rose bush aphid spray on the tips of new leaf shoots and the undersides of leaves, where these aphids tend to gather.